CopperSpice API 1.8.1

 QString QDateTime::toString ( const QString format) const

-These expressions may be used for the date:
+These expressions are used for the date.

 ExpressionOutput